aerits/gembrowse/readme.md

 so i decided to be some random guy coding a browser for it

+## image of the browser

+i cobbled this together in like an hour

 ![image of the browser](https://github.com/aerits/gembrowse/blob/master/images/gembrowse.png?raw=true)

-^^^ image of what i have right now

-its not too hard to cobble together a gemini browser

 ## features